Atacama people

-The Atacama people, also called Atacameño, are indigenous people from the Atacama Desert and altiplano region in the north of Chile and Argentina and southern Bolivia, mainly Antofagasta Region.
+The Atacama people, also called Atacameño, are an Indigenous people from the Atacama Desert and altiplano region in the north of Chile and Argentina and southern Bolivia, mainly the Antofagasta Region.

 According to the Argentinean Census in 2010, 13,936 people identified as first-generation Atacameño in Argentina, while Chile was home to 21,015 Atacameño people as of 2002.

 Other names include Kunza and Likanantaí.

 History

 The origins of Atacameño culture can be traced back to 500 AD.
 The Tiwanaku people were the first known conquerors.
 At the start of the 15th century, the Atacameño were conquered by the Incan emperor Topa Inca Yupanqui, who introduced a new social order, the Inca sun cult and various customs including coca leaves.
 The Inca regime constructed roads from the Salar de Atacama to what is now northeast Argentina.

-In 1536, the first Spanish conquistadors, those of Diego de Almagro, arrived in the area and it was finally annexed under Spanish control in 1557.
+In 1536, the first Spanish conquistadors, those of Diego de Almagro, arrived in the area.
+It was annexed under Spanish control in 1557.
 In the 18th century, the Atacameño Tomás Paniri joined the uprisings led by the Peruvian Túpac Amaru II and the Bolivian Túpac Katari.
-In 1824, the region became part of Bolivia and in 1883 fell into Chilean hands.
+In 1824, the region became part of Bolivia and in 1879 fell into Chilean hands.
 In 2007, the Atacameño population was estimated at 21,015 people.

 In 2021, Ximena Anza was elected to serve as the representative of the Atacameño people for a reserved seat in the Constitutional Convention.

 Culture

 The Atacameños protected their villages with strong stone walls known as pukara, a Quechua word.
 They also developed ceramic crafts, copper work (using copper extracted from Chuquicamata) and gold work.
-Many of the historic villages still exist today with the same names, including Quitor, Chiu-Chiu, Lasana, Turi, Topayín, Susques, Calama, Toconao, Antofagasta de la Sierra, and one of the most important settlements in the region, San Pedro de Atacama.
+Many of the historic settlements still exist today with the same names, including Quitor, Chiu-Chiu, Lasana, Turi, Topayín, Susques, Calama, Toconao, Antofagasta de la Sierra, and one of the most important settlements in the region, San Pedro de Atacama.

 Language

 The original language of the Atacameños was the recently extinct language of Kunza.

+In the small settlements around Cordillera Domeyko and Salar de Atacama, both within the traditional lands of the Likan Antay, there are residents that speak Spanish without yeísmo which is otherwise a widespread feature of Chilean Spanish.